 Before joining Kirkland, Leora represented Genentech and Astellas in Osi, Genentech v.
 Mylan, in which she successfully defended against Mylan's attempts to launch a generic version of Tarceva.
 She has tried numerous cases on behalf of Pfizer including, most recently, Pfizer v.
 Teva Pharmaceuticals USA, a case in which she successfully defended Pfizer's patents on Celebrex®.

 Leora's work has been recognized by The American Lawyer, which named her one of "45 Under Forty-Five: The Rising Stars of the Private Bar," and The National Law Journal, which featured her jury trial verdict on behalf of ARIAD Pharmaceuticals against Eli Lilly in its annual "Defense Hot List."
 She has also been recognized by The Legal 500 U.S. as a "Leading Lawyer", Managing Intellectual Property IP Stars - Top 250 Women in IP, Benchmark: Top 250 Women in Litigation, PLC Global Counsel, The International Who's Who of Life Sciences Lawyers, Intellectual Asset Management (IAM) Life Sciences 250 — The World's Leading Life Sciences Lawyers, Chambers USA, America's Leading Lawyers for Business and Chambers Global, The World's Leading Lawyers for Business which wrote that Leora “is widely regarded as one of New York's best patent litigators."
-In 2017, Leora was named to The Legal 500’s inaugural Hall of Fame in the “Intellectual property: Patent litigation: Full coverage” category.
+In 2017 and 2020, Leora was named to The Legal 500’s inaugural Hall of Fame in the “Intellectual property: Patent litigation: Full coverage” category.